GridTools/concepts/GTScript-Parallel-model.md

         else:
             out[i, j, k] = out_else[i, j]

-3. fusion: legal although read adn write in in_else, since no offset.
+3. fusion: legal although read and write in in_else, since no offset.
 ```python
 for k in range(...):
     parfor ij: